Best Watches for Tracking Biking – Quick Comparison Table

 A lot of people tend to get blown away and excited when reading about all these features that a certain watch has.

-A GPS, heart-rate monitor, compass, and altimeter are the essentials when biking, so everything aside from that is an extra.
+A GPS, heart rate monitor, compass, good battery life, and altimeter are the essentials when biking, so everything aside from that is an extra.

 But always make sure that you will find a use for these features or else you’ll end up paying extra money for something you won’t really use.

 Whether it be from sweat that came from the actual workout, or maybe from the shower that proceeds the workout.

-Either way, you don’t want to end up damaging your watch accidentally, so make sure that your watch is at least water resistant to at least 100 meters (but if you’re using the watch for swimming, consider water resistance to at least 150 meters.).
+Either way, you don’t want to end up damaging your watch accidentally, so make sure that your watch is at least water-resistant to at least 100 meters (but if you’re using the watch for swimming, consider water resistance to at least 150 meters.).